aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xmp-metadata-manipulation/add-simple-properties/_index.md

 ```

 ## Step 1: Load the EPS document and get XMP metadata
-We open the EPS file, create a `PsDocument` instance, and retrieve (or create) the XMP packet.
+The `PsDocument` class represents an EPS file and provides methods to access its content and metadata.
+The `XmpMetadata` object holds the XMP packet associated with the document.

 ```java
 // The path to the documents directory.